jonnyweatherly/aajonusnet/md/QNA/Q&A Of October 24, 2010.md

 A: I would suggest that you never eat any of the bison that's from the neck up.
 Because when they deworm them, they put those right along the spinal cord, which creates CJD.
 That's mad cow disease, disintegrates the spinal cord and brain.

 Q: Well, the normal beef wouldn't be from the neck up.

-A: Pardon?

-Q: The normal beef wouldn't be from the neck up.

 A: No, correct.